Last Updated: 7/29/23 | July 29th, 2023

 One of my favorite things to do when I get to a new destination is to take a free walking tour.
 It’s a great way to get the lay of the land, see the main sights, and have a local expert answer any and all of my questions.

 BeyondColombia has a great free walking tour that will give you a solid introduction to the city.
-It also has a free food tour, which is a terrific way to get a taste of some local Colombian dishes (you’ll spend around 18,000 COP/$6 USD on food for the tour).
+They also offer a free food tour, which is a terrific way to get a taste of some local Colombian dishes (you’ll spend around 37,000 COP on food for the tour).
 Just be sure to tip your guides!

 Opened in 1955, the Botanical Garden of Bogotá is home to almost 20,000 plants.
 There is a focus on regional plants, usually those that are endemic to the Andes and other high-alpine regions of the continent.
 It’s a really peaceful place to walk around, and there are some food stalls nearby, so you can grab a quick bite as you explore the gardens and browse the exotic flowers and trees.

 Cl.
 63 No. 6895, +57 1-437-7060, jbb.gov.co.
 Open Tuesday-Friday, 8am-5pm (9am-5pm on weekends).
 Admission is 10,000 COP for adults and 5,000 COP for children.

 This is a weekly language exchange that evolves into an international party.
 Every Tuesday, you can meet with other locals and travelers for a few hours of conversation.
 Once that’s over, the real party begins and goes late into the night.
 It’s a fun, social night out if you’re looking to meet fellow travelers.
 A lot of hostels organize party buses to the event, so if you’re coming from La Candelaria, this is a good transportation option.